aj-abad/vue-swipable-drawer/README.md

 # Vue draggable/swipable app drawer
-A drawer menu for your Vue app that supports native-like swipe gestures.
+A drawer menu for your Vue app that supports native-like swipe gestures using Hammer.js and Anime.js

-## Installation
-I haven't quite figured out yet how to publish to NPM, so feel free to fork this repo and use my components in your own project.

 ## To-do
 - Convert to NPM module